-Young Cuban dies in tragic incident related to "the chemical."
+Young Cuban dies in tragic incident related to "the chemist."

 The tragic event occurred in the Santos Suárez neighborhood of Havana.

-El joven fallecido por un incidente relacionado con "el químico" © Facebook/Alex Naranjo
+El joven fallecido por un incidente relacionado con "el químico" © Facebook

-The young man who died due to an incident related to "the chemical."Photo © Facebook/Alex Naranjo
+The young man who died due to an incident related to "the chemical."Photo © Facebook

-A young man died this Monday in Havana after falling from a rooftop while under the influence of a drug commonly known as "el químico," a substance that is unfortunately being consumed by an increasing number of young people on the island.
+A young man died this Monday in Havana after falling from a rooftop while under the influence of a drug commonly known as "el químico," a substance that, unfortunately, is increasingly consumed by young people on the island.

-The deceased, identified as Alex David Rivero Naranjo, was originally from the Santos Suárez neighborhood in the Havana municipality of Diez de Octubre.
+The deceased, identified as A. D. R. N., was originally from the Santos Suárez neighborhood in the municipality of Diez de Octubre, Havana.

-"I still can't come to terms with your loss.
+"I still can’t come to terms with your loss.
 May God receive you in a beautiful place.
-Although you're no longer with us, your smile, your kindness, and all the moments we shared will forever remain in the hearts of those who had the pleasure of knowing the wonderful person you were, reminding us how fortunate we were to have you in our lives.
+Even though you are no longer with us, your smile, your kindness, and all the moments we shared will forever remain in the hearts of those of us who had the pleasure of knowing the wonderful person you were, reminding us how fortunate we were to have you in our lives.
 Rest in peace.
-Fly high," wrote the internet user identified as "Abreu Rivero Rachel" in an emotional farewell on Facebook.
+Fly high," wrote the user identified as "Abreu Rivero Rachel" in an emotional farewell on Facebook.

 Facebook Capture/Abreu Rivero Rachel

-In the comments section of the post, dozens of people who knew the victim expressed their dismay at the tragedy.
+In the comments section of the post, dozens of people who knew the victim expressed their shock at the tragedy.

-"He was a good kid, one of the best guys in the unit," recalled a young man who served in the military with Alex David.
+"He was a good kid, one of the best guys in the unit," recalled a young man who served in the military with A. D.

-A former teacher noted that he was quite a quiet boy and expressed her surprise and sadness at what had happened.
+An old teacher remarked that he was rather quiet and expressed her surprise and sadness about what had happened.

 Comments on social media

-"The family is mourning the loss of my nephew.
+"The family is in mourning for the loss of my nephew.
 Rest in peace.
-Never forget you," wrote an uncle on social media alongside a photo of himself with the young man.
+I will never forget you," wrote an uncle on social media alongside a photo of himself with the young man.

-Many of Alex David Rivero's acquaintances have emphasized his noble character and kindness, expressing sorrow over the way drugs are destroying an ever-growing number of young people on the island.
+Many acquaintances of A. D. R. have highlighted his noble character and kindness, lamenting the way drugs are destroying an increasingly large segment of youth on the island.

-As of the closing of this report, no further details have emerged regarding the circumstances surrounding the young man's death.
+As of the closing of this note, no further details have emerged regarding the circumstances of the young man's death.

-In recent months, shocking scenes of young Cubans under the influence of "the chemical" have sparked alarm after going viral on social media.
-The images usually show them experiencing convulsions, screaming, losing motor skills, and engaging in reckless behavior that highlights the severity of this issue.
+In recent months, shocking scenes of young Cubans under the influence of "the chemical" have raised alarm after going viral on social media.
+The images often show them in the midst of convulsions, screaming, experiencing loss of motor skills, and engaging in reckless behavior that highlights the seriousness of this issue.

 What is "the chemist"?